Cheapest Way to Ship Mugs

 What Actually Drives the Cost to Ship Mugs

-Most mugs shipments are priced by a mix of weight, package size, and destination zone.
-Even small packaging changes can move you into a lower pricing tier.
+Most mug shipments are priced by a mix of weight, package size, and destination zone.
+Even small packaging changes can move you into a lower pricing tier, so trimming an oversized box down to 2 inches of clearance can shift a 2 lb package to a cheaper bracket.

 - Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.